Anton495/vector-system/README.md

 \end{pmatrix}.
 $$

-Changing the case of the letters of the base transformation is equivalent to multiplying the matrix by -1 and passing in the reverse order $P_n$ is equivalent to passing in the reverse order each column of the matrix in reverse order.
+Changing the case of the letters of the base transformation is equivalent to multiplying the matrix by -1 and passing in the reverse order $P_n$ is equivalent to passing each column of the matrix in reverse order.

 ![image](./animation/H_curve.gif)